halilbilgekagan/halilbilgekagan/README.md

 - 👀 I’m interested in video games and strategic things!
 - 🌱 I’m currently learning pyhton as an intermediate.
 Also new to learn java.
 - 💞️ I’m looking to collaborate on learning code.
-- 📫 How to reach me on github!
+- 📫 You can reach me on discord (iosvsandroid#7622)!

 <!---
 halilbilgekagan/halilbilgekagan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.